Recap:

 In the last post, I looked at how confident Americans were about the future of their country and political system.
 The pattern was clear regarding the future of the country: very little or no confidence on the left side of the political spectrum and pretty damn confident on the right.
 But when it came to the future of the political system, Americans across the spectrum were relatively pessimistic, expressing little or no confidence - from the Leftward Progressives (80%) to the No Apologies Right (37%)

 What’s up with that?
-Do Americans think their compatriots lack the wisdom to make political decisions?
-Apparently that’s the opinion of many on the left but much less so on the right:
+Do Americans lack confidence in their compatriots’ ability to make wise political decisions?
+Apparently that’s the case for many across the political spectrum, more so on the left than the right: